Schema-Driven Information Extraction from Heterogeneous Tables: The Benchmark

 [1]{$\text{#1}_{50}$} {\subfifty{IC}}

 \paragraph{PubMed Chemistry Tables} We also annotate a new dataset of PubMed tables describing the physical properties of chemical compounds.
 The automated extraction of physical properties from such tables could provide substantial real-world benefits, for example collecting much-needed data for training ML models that can support inverse molecular design \citep{kim2018deep} and thus accelerating the drug design process \citep{Fields19,STOKES2020688}.
 Here, we focus on cells concerning five important physical properties identified by chemists: \icfifty{}, \subfifty{EC}, \subfifty{GI}, \subfifty{CC}, and MIC.\footnote{\url{https://www.sciencedirect.com/topics/pharmacology-toxicology-and-pharmaceutical-science/ic50}} Three common attributes are manually extracted from tables for all properties: \emph{unit}, \emph{treatment} (experimental compound), and \emph{target} (measured biological entity, e.g., a gene expression).
 Similar to the ML tables, domain experts annotate JSON records for relevant cells, and Table-F\textsubscript{1} calculated on double-annotated tables is used as the IAA score.
-A Table-F\textsubscript{1} score of 91.0 is achieved when applying thresholded token-level F\textsubscript{1} for attribute matching, underscoring the reliability of the dataset.
+A Table-F\textsubscript{1} score of 91.0 underscores the reliability of the dataset.

-\paragraph{\discomat{} \citep{gupta2022discomat}} We incorporate \discomat{}, an existing dataset focusing on glass composition tables from Elsevier material science journals.
+\paragraph{\discomat{} \citep{gupta2022discomat}} We experiment with \discomat{}, a dataset focusing on glass composition tables from Elsevier material science journals.
 The task is to extract tuples comprising (\textit{material}, \textit{constituent}, \textit{percentage}, \textit{unit}) from given tables.
 We adapt \discomat{} to fit our Schema-Driven IE framework by grounding the \textit{percentage} element to numeric cells in the table and considering the other elements as attributes.
 The model is tasked to identify numeric cells representing constituent percentages and predict the associated three attributes.
 We refer readers to \citet{gupta2022discomat} for more details of \discomat{}.\footnote{In the released corpus, tables are represented as matrices; we, therefore, transform them into CSV tables (using the pipe symbol "|" as the delimiter) prior to feeding them into LLMs.}

 \paragraph{\textsc{SWDE} \citep{swde}} Finally, we add SWDE (Structured Web Data Extraction) as a fourth dataset, aimed at extracting pre-defined attributes from HTML webpages.
 This dataset comprises roughly 124K pages gathered from eight distinct verticals, such as \textit{Auto}, \textit{Book}, and \textit{Movie}.
 Each vertical includes ten unique websites and is associated with a set of 3 to 5 target attributes.
 For instance, the \textit{Movie} vertical seeks to extract attributes such as \texttt{title}, \texttt{director}, and \texttt{genre}.